 Calgary’s real estate market is the most “normal” market in Canada but it’s still dealing with the aftermath of a dramatic rise in home prices up to 2013, the 2015 drop in oil prices, and a more recent (hopefully temporary) drop in oil prices.
 As a result, the current balanced market conditions are leading to consistently downward drifting prices.

-Sales are down from last year but Calgary isn’t experiencing anything near the sales drops seen in Vancouver and Toronto.
-Assuming oil prices recover soon, it is possible that activity will rise to the levels seen in 2018.
+Sales are down from previous years but Calgary isn’t experiencing anything near the sales drops seen in Vancouver and Toronto.
+Assuming oil prices recover, it is possible that activity will rise to the levels seen in 2018.

-For house sales, which make up the bulk of the Calgary market there are more houses for sale than previous years.
+For house sales, which make up the bulk of the Calgary market we’ve begun the year with more houses for sale than previous years.

 But whereas Calgarians were buying consistently in previous years, 2019 has kicked-off with less interest from buyers.
-If this continues into April it will be a a notable trend that will puch prices lower.
+This lukewarm buyer interest will put downward pressure on prices.

-The condo market has started off 2019 much slower than previous years.
+The condo market also started 2019 slower than previous years.

-As well, the house market, which makes up most of the activity, is balanced and this indicates a healthy level of supply and demand.
+As well, the house market, which makes up most of the activity, has been balanced in recent months and this indicates a healthy level of supply and demand.
 It’s not clear that any gains are needed for a healthy real estate market.

 The benchmark price has drifted steadily downward and when looking at the chart below, keep in mind that 88% of homes sold in Calgary in 2018 were priced at $450,000 or less.